Despite the many years that have passed, I still remember the first time I ran outside.

 My Turning Point

-After a few sessions running together, I realized that things are not as bad as I thought.
-Plus, the advice and training instructions I was getting my cousin were golden.
+After a few sessions of running together, I realized that things were not as bad as I’d thought, and the advice and training instructions my cousin was giving me were golden.

-Along the way, I also picked up a few training strategies that have helped me put my fear of running outdoors to eternal rest.
-That’s where this post comes in handy.
+During that time, I picked up a few training strategies that have helped me put my fear of running outdoors to rest for good.

-As a beginner, especially if you’re overweight or really out of shape, you might be worried that you’ll look too fat, silly, too old, too slow (you name it) to other runners or people on the trails, track, or streets.
+If you’re a new runner, and especially if you’re overweight or really out of shape, you might be worried that you’ll look too fat, silly, too old, too slow — you name it — to other runners, or to people you’ll encounter on the track, trails, or streets.

-That said, fear of feeling embarrassed while running outside is no reason to avoid it, especially if it means you’re not working out at all.
+Fear of feeling embarrassed while running outside is no reason to avoid it, especially if it would lead to you not working out at all.

-Let me tell you, as someone who was painfully timid even to take a few steps outdoor to someone who can run in the middle of a crowd without giving a second thought: It’s well worth the discomfort.
+As someone who went from being painfully timid and afraid even to take a few steps outdoors to someone who can run in the middle of a crowd without giving it a second thought, let me tell you that it’s well worth the discomfort.

 1. Focus on You

-Up till this moment, you’ve likely only viewed your awkward situation from one perspective, which is your perspective.
+Up until this moment, you’ve likely only viewed your awkward situation from one perspective, which is your own viewpoint.

-Here’s the truth.
-The instant you get a little self-conscious and worry about how others may perceive you, remind yourself of the fact that no one cares!
+The instant you get a little self-conscious and worry about how others may perceive you, remind yourself that no one cares!
 This might seem harsh, but, good lord, it’s true.

-Once you realize this, you’ll feel much freer and be able to focus on your runs instead of what every other person thinks.
+Once you realize this, you’ll feel much freer, and you’ll be able to focus on your running instead of what every other person thinks.

 Here’s what you need to do.